fusion94/fusion94.org-v2/_posts/2015-09-09-essential-tools-for-makers.md

 comments: true
 categories: [Makers, Tools]
 ---
-<div class="info">NOTE: This blog post is part of a series of blog posts on Making.
-If you’re  at all  interested then please subscribe to the RSS feed.</div>

 I just wanted to put together a list of tools that I believe are essential to Makers.
 I have all of these items in my workshop and use them constantly.

 I've broken them down by category for easier reading.
 This is by no means an exhaustive list.

 ### Safety Items

 * Work Gloves
 * Nitrile Gloves
 * Safety Glasses